Stacking the Odds in Retirement

 What really grabs our attention is when we compare across withdrawal rates.
 Specifically, a 5% withdrawal from the 60/40/20 portfolio and a 4% withdrawal rate from the 60/40 portfolio have very similar failure rates.
 By stacking managed futures on top of our existing allocation, we find that we can comfortably increase our initial withdrawal rate by a full percentage without inflicting a great deal of harm on our probability of retirement success.

-This increase in possible withdrawal rate may allow for the investor to live a comfortable life in retirement without drastically affecting the chances of the portfolio being depleted.
+This increase in possible withdrawal rate may allow the investor to live a comfortable life in retirement without drastically affecting the chances of the portfolio being depleted.

 Conclusion

 When we discuss return stacking, we often speak about it in the framework of an investor in the accumulation phase of their life.
-Importantly, though, the diversification benefits of return stacking extend to investors in the withdrawal phase of their life, as well.
+Importantly, though, the diversification benefits of return stacking extend to investors in the withdrawal phase of their life as well.

 We utilized simulations to explore the expected failure rates of common strategic portfolios for varying levels of initial withdrawal amounts.
 By selling down stocks and bonds to make room for a diversifying exposure to managed futures, we found that the failure rate improvements produced mixed results.
 The success of this strategy largely depends on the level of the initial withdrawal, as well as the existing portfolio.